akackon/web_crawler/README.md

 ### Thank You

-If you have any comments or contributions feel free to create a pull request to the dev_test branch of this project.
+If you have any comments or contributions feel free to create a pull request to the dev_test branch of this project or add a comment to the code.